datafold/data-diff/docs/new-database-driver-guide.rst

 You can choose to inherit from either ``base.Database`` or ``base.ThreadedDatabase``.

-Usually, databases with cursor-based connections, like MySQL or Postgresql, only allow one thread per connection.
+Usually, databases with cursor-based connections, like MySQL or Postgresql, only allow connections to be used by the thread that created them.
 In order to support multithreading, we implement them by inheriting from ``ThreadedDatabase``, which holds a pool of worker threads, and creates a new connection per thread.

-Usually, cloud databases, such as snowflake and bigquery, open a new connection per request, and support simultaneous queries from any number of threads.
+Usually, cloud databases, such as Snowflake and BigQuery, open a new connection per request, and support simultaneous queries from any number of threads.
 In other words, they already support multithreading, so we can implement them by inheriting directly from ``Database``.

 Import on demand
 ~~~~~~~~~~~~~~~~~